suresh-subramaniam/nextword/README.md

 # nextword
 Next Word Prediction Using R

-The descriptin and code in this repository talk about the premises and data analysis done for predicting the next word when a user types in a word.
+The description and code in this repository talk about the premises and data analysis done for predicting the next word when a user types in a word.